asweigart/tsofa-the-simple-offline-flashcard-app/README.md

 ## Editing Flashcards

+You can copy the tsofa.html file in this repo to start with.

 Open the HTML file in any text editor.
 Find the `FLASHCARDS` variable near the top of the `<script>` section.

 You can put any HTML tags you want and they will be rendered in the flash card.
 You can use this to display images in the flash cards.